right join/right outer join

 1 7.8 800

-If we do not specify which table the columns "value" and "qty" come from, the system will first locate a column in the right table.
-If it is not in the right table, then the system will locate it in the left table.
+If we do not specify which table the columns "value" and "qty" come from, the system will first locate a column in the left table.
+If it is not in the left table, then the system will locate it in the right table.

 SELECT id, value, qty FROM t2 RIGHT JOIN t1 ON t2.id=t1.id